Goal-oriented Semantic Communication for Robot Arm Reconstruction in Digital Twin: Feature and Temporal Selections: System Model and Problem Formulation

 \subsection{Channel Model}

 To practically model the dynamic real-world transmission environment, we model the wireless channel between the physical world and digital world as Nakagami-$m$ fading.
+It is particularly suitable for industrial wireless settings as it can characterize a wide range of fading models (e.g., Rayleigh and Rician fading), this enables more robust simulations that can model the dynamic small-scale fading caused by interference, obstacles, and movement within the industrial environment.
 The channel fading power gain $g$ follows the Nakagami-$m$ distribution and its probability density function is \cite{7045615}

 where $\Gamma(m)$ refers to the Gamma function, while $m$ and $\Omega$ are the shape parameter and the scale parameter, respectively.

 Meanwhile, all the packets are assumed to experience large-scale path loss with coefficient $\alpha$, and the overall channel power gain can be expressed as